Compatibility

 If you only want to to compile 1 spritesheet, simply run

-deno run --allow-all .\buildScreenEffects.js <REPLACE WITH FILENAME including .png>
+deno run --allow-all .\buildScreenEffects.js filename.png

 Registering the Screen Effects